tomcode/ci-french-language-set/readme.md

 From time to time I synch CodeIgniter's develop branch with this master branch and translate the added entries.
 As of now I do not use a develop branch on remote.

+To just download a specific version as .zip:

+1. Choose the version in the branch dropdown
+2. Download the selected version by clicking on the ZIP button

-You'll find other sources of CodeIgniter language files on the [CodeIgniter Wiki, International sources](http://codeigniter.com/wiki/Language_Translation/).
+You find other sources of CodeIgniter language files / translations on the [Language Translation](https://github.com/EllisLab/CodeIgniter/wiki/Language-Translation).